usnistgov/metaschema/toolchains/xslt-proto-v04/definition-notes.md

 ## Metapath

 Metapath is XPath for Metaschema.
 It maps to equivalent XPath (for XML) or to a JSON addressing syntax as needed.
-It assumes a metaschema as a backbone, meaning its data model the Metaschema data model.
+It assumes a metaschema as a backbone, meaning its data model is the Metaschema data model.

 ### Data model